-Prem has lectured and taught in art, design, and curatorial programs internationally, including Barnard College at Columbia University; California College of the Arts; Center for Curatorial Studies, Bard College; Central Saint Martins; De Appel Curatorial Programme; Maryland Institute College of Art; Rhode Island School of Design; Parsons The New School for Design; Princeton University; Royal College of Art, London; and the University of Connecticut Storrs.
-His professional papers and archive were acquired by Bard College’s Center for Curatorial Studies in 2019.
+Prem has lectured and taught in art, design, and curatorial programs internationally, including Barnard College at Columbia University; Berlin Program for Artists; California College of the Arts; Center for Curatorial Studies, Bard College; Central Saint Martins; De Appel Curatorial Programme; Eina Idea; HFBK Hamburg; HfK Bremen; Maryland Institute College of Art; Rhode Island School of Design; Parsons The New School for Design; Peter Behrens School of Arts, HSD Düsseldorf; Princeton University; Royal College of Art, London; University of Connecticut Storrs; and Weissensee Kunsthochschule Berlin.